NullZeal/My-Online-Resume/README.md

 # myonlineresume

-Web project for learning purpose...and for fun!
+Web project for learning purpose in pure HTML, CSS and javascript.